How to Study the Bible with Word Studies

 DOES THIS SOUND FAMILIAR TO YOU?

-• I’m hungry and eager to study the Bible, but I don't know where to start.
-I’ve heard some people say you should just read the Bible, and that’s it.
-But others say if you’re serious, you should get some software with a bunch of books.
+I’m hungry and eager to study the Bible, but I don't know where to start.
+I’ve heard some people say you should just read the Bible, but others say if you’re serious, you should get some Bible study apps with a bunch of books.
 What do I actually need to start studying the words of the Bible?

-• I’ve tried to use some study tools before (like dictionaries), but they really didn’t tell me much.
+I’ve tried to use some study tools before like dictionaries, but they really didn’t tell me much.
 There were too many foreign words, strange numbers, and funny symbols.
 Is any of that stuff important?
-Just makes learning feel daunting.
+I feel lost with all the technical details.

-Most online courses just offer some videos.
-But you get three (3), special bonuses to equip you to study the Bible with word studies.
+Most online courses only offer some videos.
+But you get three (3), special bonuses to help equip you to study the Bible with word studies.